This Community Guide provides information regarding HTTPS scanning. The following sections are covered:

 Sophos XG Firewall: Use hostname for page redirects

-In XG 17.5, the hostname used in redirection settings can be found at Administration > Admin Settings.
+In Sophos Firewall 18.0 and later, the hostname used in redirection settings can be found at Administration > Admin user Settings > Admin console and end-user interaction

 It is possible to configure the captive portal to be displayed in HTTP rather than HTTPS and therefore not require a certificate.
 However, this is not recommended because passwords would be sent across the network unencrypted.